Letztes Update: 01. Juni 2026

 Antwort der Redaktion

-Gardening can also be a social activity, whether you're sharing tips with neighbors or participating in community gardens.
-These interactions can foster a sense of belonging and community, which are important for emotional well-being and happiness.
+Gardening can also be a social activity, whether you're sharing tips with neighbors or participating in a community garden.
+These interactions foster a sense of belonging and community, which are essential components of happiness.
+Sharing your gardening experiences with others can amplify your gardening happiness.

 Last updated 3 mins ago